-It only takes an inch or so of rain for Hoboken to flood, sending outfall to the Hudson River.
-The City is therefore investing in citywide resiliency infrastructure including the new NW Resiliency Park, designed to hold one million gallons of rainwater in detention tanks below ground.
-Above ground, the park will provide a new community destination.
+It takes only an inch or so of rain for Hoboken to flood, sending outfall to the Hudson River.
+The city is therefore investing in citywide resiliency infrastructure, including the new park, which is designed to hold one million gallons of rainwater in detention tanks below ground.
+Aboveground, the park will provide a new community destination.
 Our park pavilion anchors the terrace at the park’s highest point, offering panoramic views of the neighborhood and Palisades Park beyond.

-Amenities such as swings and an outdoor movie screen are incorporated and hung from the canopy, which draws the park in as much as it extends indoor functions outward.
+Amenities such as swings and an outdoor movie screen are hung from the canopy, which draws the park in as much as it extends indoor functions outward.

 Client: OLIN / City of Hoboken